radianttap/Coordinator/README.md

 [MIT](https://choosealicense.com/licenses/mit/), as usual.

+## Give back

+If you found this code useful, please consider [buying me a coffee](https://www.buymeacoffee.com/radianttap) or two. ☕️😋

 [^1]: That framework seems long abandoned and my requests to remove it and thus allow me to publish mine were unsuccessful.